 Which brewing method benefits more from blooming?

 First and foremost, blooming with any brewing method does not have any negative effects on your coffee.
-But, immersion brewing methods such as espressos and percolators only have limited benefits from the process.
+But immersion brewing methods such as espressos and percolators only have limited benefits from the process.

 How to count the grams of water in the bloom?

-If you would follow the Hario recommendation of adding 200g of water per 30 seconds, ensure to stop at 600g off total weight.
-Again, try to do it both ways for you to identify which method works best for you!
+If you would follow the Hario recommendation of adding 200g of water per 30 seconds, ensure to stop at 600g of total weight.
+Again, try to do it both ways to identify which method works best for you!

 And that’s about it!